heysemkaya/emochildru/ReadMe.md

-This folder contains data (annotations & extracted features) and the MATLAB scripts used in the work under evaluation in CSL journal:
+This folder contains data (annotations & extracted features) and the MATLAB scripts used in the work:
-Heysem Kaya, Albert Ali Salah, Alexey Karpov, Olga Frolova, Aleksey Grigorev, Elena Lyakso "Emotion, Age, and Gender Classification in Children's Speech by Humans and Machines", submitted to Computer Speech and Language
+Heysem Kaya, Albert Ali Salah, Alexey Karpov, Olga Frolova, Aleksey Grigorev, Elena Lyakso "Emotion, Age, and Gender Classification in Children's Speech by Humans and Machines", Computer Speech & Language Vol. 46, 2017, Pages 268-283

 - Run demo_codes.m to reproduce test set results for automatic emotion recognition task.
 - You can set the "isval" flag to 1 for cross-validation on the training set (e.g. to optimize parameters with your preference using different preprocessing options and a new set of hyper-parameters)